Coveros/hol-copilot-lab/Instructions/Labs/Lab-8-Admin-Metrics.md

 **For IT and Security Teams:**
 - Robust security and compliance capabilities address enterprise risk management requirements
 - Audit trails and policy controls enable governance without limiting developer productivity
-- Integration capabilities allow Copilot metrics to enhance existing business intelligence systems
+- Copilot metrics can be used in addition to the information provided by existing business intelligence systems

 ## 🚀 Conclusion